Pikey Peak Trek Overview

 Gaurishankar Conservation Area

-The Pikey Peak trek follows you through the Gaurishankar Conservation Area, one of key ecological regions of Nepal.
+The Pikey Peak Trek follows you through the Gaurishankar Conservation Area, one of the key ecological regions of Nepal.
 The conservation area is specifically renowned for its rich biodiversity and natural scenery, hence making it a key highlight of the trek.
 The conservation area itself consists of a variety of ecosystems, ranging from subtropical forests to alpine meadows, providing trekkers with an opportunity to experience a variety of flora and fauna.

 Gaurishankar Conservation Area is inhabited by many endangered and rare species like the snow leopard, Himalayan tahr, red panda, and so on, with pheasant species, like the Himalayan Monal (Danphe), the national bird of Nepal.